Leeds and the Thousand Islands: Seeley's Bay

-Seeley's Bay is at the north west corner of the Township of Leeds and the Thousand Islands and is most known for fishing and its direct access to the UNESCO designated Rideau Canal.
+Seeley's Bay is at the northwest corner of the Township of Leeds and the Thousand Islands and is most known for fishing and its direct access to the UNESCO designated Rideau Canal.
 The village was established early in the 19th century as a port of call for steamers going between Kingston and Ottawa on the Rideau Canal.
 Located just off Highway 15, about 20 minutes north of the 401 Highway, it still serves as the first full service port of call for boaters coming north on the Rideau.
+The annual Seeley's Bay Frost Fest, in early February, has been going for more than thirty years.